mdn/content/files/en-us/web/api/web_workers_api/using_web_workers/index.md

 <script type="text/javascript">
   // This script WILL be parsed by JS engines because its MIME type is text/javascript.

-  // In the past...:
-  // blob builder existed
-  // ...but now we use Blob...:
-  const blob = new Blob(Array.prototype.map.call(document.querySelectorAll('script[type=\'text\/js-worker\']'), function (oScript) { return oScript.textContent; }),{type: 'text/javascript'});
+  // In the past blob builder existed, but now we use Blob const blob = new Blob(Array.prototype.map.call(document.querySelectorAll('script[type=\'text\/js-worker\']'), function (oScript) { return oScript.textContent; }),{type: 'text/javascript'});

   // Creating a new document.worker property containing all our "text/js-worker" scripts.